kyle-kelly/kyle-kelly.github.io/_posts/2017-05-23-scholarly-paper.markdown

 ---
 layout:			post
 title:  		"Automotive Security in the Digital Age: Vulnerabilities of the CAN Bus and Consideration of Future Architectures"
+subtitle:		""
 date:   		2017-05-23
-categories: technical paper
+header-img: 	"img/bangkok-night.jpg"
 ---
 As a graduation requirement for M.S. non-thesis, I wrote a scholarly paper which was reviewed and approved by two faculty members from the University of Maryland.
 The paper was to be ["a concise